tjmahr/tjmahr.github.io/_posts/2016-11-18-visualizing-uncertainty-rstanarm.md

 > Inference and model checking should generally be carried out using the
 > posterior predictive distribution (see `posterior_predict`).

-_Occasionally convenient._ :open_mouth: And elsewhere:
+_Occasionally convenient._ 😮 And elsewhere:

 > See also: `posterior_predict` to draw from the posterior predictive
 > distribution of the outcome, which is almost always preferable.